kubedb/cli/docs/guides/mongodb/snapshot/backup-and-restore.md

           cpu: "500m"
 ```

-**Provide Annotation for Backup/Recovery Job:**
+**Provide Annotations for Backup/Recovery Jobs:**

-If you need to add some annotations to backup or recovery job, you can specify this in `spec.podTemplate.controller.annotations`.
-You can also specify annotation for the pod created by backup or recovery job through `spec.podTemplate.annotations` field.
+If you need to add some annotations to backup or recovery jobs, you can specify those in `spec.podTemplate.controller.annotations`.
+You can also specify annotations for the pod created by backup or recovery jobs through `spec.podTemplate.annotations` field.

 ```yaml
 apiVersion: kubedb.com/v1alpha1